Splash (film): Critical response

 One of the film's few negative reviews came from Roger Ebert of the Chicago Sun-Times, who gave the film 1.5 stars out of 4 and thought the film's biggest failing was casting then-unknown Hanks as the lead rather than the established comedy actor John Candy: "They should have made Candy the lover, and Hanks the brother.
 Then we'd be on the side of this big lunk who suddenly has a mermaid drop into his life."
 Colin Greenland of Imagine magazine stated that "Splash is an adult film that has the grace to treat fantasy with sensitivity and a sense of humour."

+Duane Byrge of The Hollywood Reporter wrote in his review: "Splash, the story of a lovelorn bachelor who falls in love with a mermaid, deserves high marks both for technical verisimilitude and artistic merit.
+It's a rambunctious comedy, coming from director Ron Howard who, with his previous, wacky Night Shift, unarguably shows that beneath that Opie Taylor/Richie Cunningham persona, there's a wild and crazy spirit."
+Janet Maslin of The New York Times wrote in her review: "Splash could have been shorter, but it probably couldn't have been much sweeter.
+Only purists will quibble with the blissfully happy ending, which has the lovers swimming through a shimmering underwater paradise that is supposed to be the bottom of the East River."